app-generator/app-generator/docs/source/templates/bootstrap/staradmin.rst

 Project Information
 -------------------

-Star Admin Free is an admin dashboard template built on Bootstrap 5, featuring a light theme with predominantly blue elements that enhance readability and provide a professional appearance.

-It includes a default admin dashboard layout, various UI elements such as buttons, dropdowns, and typography, and offers multiple form elements, charts, tables, icons, and user pages.
+`Star Admin </product/star-admin/>`__ includes a default admin dashboard layout, various UI elements such as buttons, dropdowns, and typography, and offers multiple form elements, charts, tables, icons, and user pages.

 This comprehensive solution for admin dashboard is customizable under the MIT license, allowing users to create a unique interface.